 Single Implants & Implant-Supported Bridges

-Our dentists, Dr. Sheila Poetti knows that every smile is as unique as the person that wears it.
+Dr. Sheila Poetti, Dr. Erica Quinones and Dr. Hannah Slavin know that every smile is as unique as the person that wears it.
 Because of that, Cloverleaf Dental Center offers different options when it comes to restoring your missing or damaged teeth with dental implants.
 Two of those options are single implants, and implant-supported bridges in Meriden, Connecticut.
 These procedures are designed to help patients who need one tooth, or several teeth replaced.
 To learn more about how these implant options can enhance your smile, call 203-634-8727 to schedule your consultation today.

 Single Tooth Implants

 At Cloverleaf Dental Center we know that one tooth can make all the difference.
 Just one missing or damaged tooth can make you feel self-conscious and the center of unwanted attention.
-In this situation, Dr. Sheila Poetti may suggest a single tooth implant.
+In this situation, our dentists may suggest a single tooth implant.
 While single tooth implants can replace just one tooth, they are also an option for restoring multiple lost teeth.
 During the process, the dentist will insert a titanium implant into your jawbone.
 Over time, the bone will grow around the implant, making it sturdy and increasing the strength of your jaw.
 An abutment, which may also be made of titanium or another metal will be placed on the implant.
 That abutment will hold the restoration, which is designed to blend in perfectly with your smile.
 Your jawbones and gums need to be healthy to support an implant, and in some cases a grafting procedure may be required prior to starting the procedure.
 After your implant has been placed, you will need to follow your post-operative instructions carefully, brush and floss your implant just as you would your natural teeth and see your dentist for your routine visits.